 For PFFs to successfully complete the pack hike test, they must walk 4.83 kilometres on a level track carrying a weight of 20.4 kilogram within 38 to 45 minutes.
 Participants who weigh 68 kilograms or less are eligible to carry a lesser weight of 15.4 kilograms.

-Rappel crews must carry a weight of 20.4 kilograms and complete the pack hike within 38 to 42.5 minutes.
+Rappel and hover exit crews must carry a weight of 20.4 kilograms and complete the pack hike within 38 to 425 minutes

 The circuit test